-The cost of living climbed to 2.9% in May, its highest level since September 2013.
-Yet interest rates on savings accounts remain in the doldrums, with the Bank of England keeping the base rate at a record low of 0.25%.
+The cost of living was running at 2.4% in June, while interest rates on savings accounts remain in the doldrums, with the Bank of England base rate at 0.5%.

 Here’s the problem; if inflation is higher than the interest rate paid on your savings, the value of your money is effectively shrinking over time.
 The good news however, is that there are plenty of alternative investment options to boost your returns.

 Struggling savers could grab a better deal by avoiding the banks and building societies altogether.
 Peer-to-peer lenders, where individuals lend and borrow directly from one another, typically offer higher rates and are ever-growing in popularity.